Harold W. Jones: Medical and military career

 In July 1942, he arranged for the Cleveland Medical Library Association (CMLA), in Ohio, to store some 75 tons worth of the AML’s rare books and incunabula for safekeeping and restoration.
 The "Cleveland Branch of the Army Medical Library" took over most of the third floor of the CMLA's Allen Memorial Medical Library, where it remained until the early 1960s.

 Jones also led an ambitious project there to edit and update the old George M. Gould Medical Dictionary, whose results were published in 1949 as "Blakiston's New Gould Medical Dictionary."

-In 1943, Jones commissioned a detailed survey of the Army Medical Library led by Keyes D. Metcalf, then director of the Harvard University Libraries, with funding from the Rockefeller Foundation under the auspices of the American Library Association.
+In 1943, Jones commissioned a detailed survey of the Army Medical Library led by Keyes D. Metcalf, then director of Harvard Library, with funding from the Rockefeller Foundation under the auspices of the American Library Association.
 Completed in 1944, the Survey urgently recommended the construction of a new building, as well as the reorganizing, expansion and updating of the book collections, Library staff and policies, respectively, to reflect current standards in library science.
 Coordination with the Library of Congress was a separate side-effect of the survey.

 With the exception of the new building (not approved until 1958), Jones managed to effect many of the survey's recommendations within a year.
 During the war years, he also formed a temporary consulting group of top physicians and librarians to advise on the operation and future development of the AML, to significant effect.

 Colonel Jones had reached retirement age in November 1941, but was asked by the Surgeon General to remain on wartime duty as Director of the Army Medical Library.
 Finally, at the height of all these developments, he was compelled to retire at the end of 1945.
 In a unique twist, he ended his military career in the same building he had entered as a young lieutenant.

 Some of his professional correspondence is held at the National Library of Medicine.

 Awards and distinctions

-In 1918, Dr. Jones was decorated in France as a Chevalier of the Legion of Honour and an Officer of the Order of Public Health.
+In 1918, Jones was decorated in France as a Chevalier of the Legion of Honour and an Officer of the Order of Public Health.
 He was also decorated by Poland (1939), Romania (1941), and Mexico.
 In 1937, Jones was Chief U.S. Delegate to the 9th International Congress of Military Medicine (later the International Committee of Military Medicine) in Bucharest, as well as delegate to the Geneva Convention of International Red Cross Societies in The Hague.
 In 1939, he was Secretary General of the 10th International Congress of Military Medicine.
 From 1936 to 1946, he was Honorary Curator of the Osler Library in Montreal.
 In 1945, he received the U. S. Legion of Merit, as well as an honorary Doctor of Laws degree from Western Reserve University.
 In June 1956, the Medical Library Association (MLA) presented him with an award for his outstanding work as its President (1940 and 1941), Publication Committee chairman (1941–1945), Editor of the Bulletin (now Journal) of the Association (1941–1943), and as its long-time Finance Committee chairman.